danielwray/pyBattle/README.md

 2. Improve odds of winning depending on weapons and armour equiped
 3. Repair weapons and armour (deducts coins)
 4. Keep track of stats i.e. number of wins, loses
+5. Use all third-person, or first-person narrative (not a mix!)

 ## Planned development (Large additions - Version 2.0, 2.5, 3.0...):